-Utilizing DuPont methodologies and best practices as a benchmark, the dss+ consultants visited the individual sites to assess the operating culture, focusing on leadership, organization structure and management processes.
+Utilizing dss+ methodologies and best practices as a benchmark, the dss+ consultants visited the individual sites to assess the operating culture, focusing on leadership, organization structure and management processes.
 They also reviewed the contract development process, the contractor environments and contractor performance measurement.

 To address this, dss+ consultants recommended a bifurcated strategy that focused on improving the culture on site, and also strengthening contracts to drive improved outcomes.

-To address culture, DuPont consultants recommended a more “hands-on” role for owner management, both to drive execution effectively and ensure that contractors perform to expectations.
+To address culture, dss+ consultants recommended a more “hands-on” role for owner management, both to drive execution effectively and ensure that contractors perform to expectations.
 Capacity building was another area of focus, with a particular emphasis on felt leadership, supervisory proficiency, performance measurement and incident investigation and follow up.
 Further, dss+ consultants recommended the company organize a global safety committee, comprised of leaders from all regions.
 This would provide a forum to share best practices and opportunities for improvement; promote a common corporate culture; and ultimately create a more consistent global contracted environment.